The Transition to Adulthood

 Whether parents encourage their young adult’s autonomy through informal supported decision-making or they establish formal documents for the process, it’s important to follow the principles of person-centered planning.
 To make a person-centered plan means to focus on the whole person and their desires, interests, preferences, and dreams.
 It means to begin with the individual’s vision of themselves in the future, bringing together the various people and organizations involved in their life, and working together to help bring that vision to reality.

 Person-centered planning is essential to assuring that services and activities are driven by the individual’s hopes and dreams.
 All planning processes throughout your child’s life, such as your Regional Center IPP and your school IEP, should be (but often aren't) based on person-centered planning principles.
 Many families find it helpful to create their own person-centered plan to drive the transition to adulthood and ensure that the opportunities we are making available are opportunities that our young adults want.
-We’re working on an article that dives deeper into the person-centered planning process, so watch for it soon.
+Check out this article for an in-depth look at the person-centered planning process.

 Apply for public benefits and other support

 Regional Center can provide or coordinate independent living skills training, personal assistance, supportive housing, adult day programs, work opportunities, tailored services, and more.
+Some Regional Centers will transfer a child to a new transition-focused service coordinator when they turn 14 in preparation for the transition to adulthood.
 The possibilities for how recipients can use Regional Center resources have grown with the Self-Determination Program.

 Keep in mind that Regional Center is generally the payor of last resort, which means that families are expected to utilize generic resources before Regional Center will fund those services.
 Generic resources include agencies that have a legal responsibility to serve the general public and receive public funds for providing those services, such as Medi-Cal and In-Home Supportive Services.